ginstrom/paladin-novel/manuscript/chapter-12.md

 ***

 The afternoon brought three more refugees: a family fleeing burned farmlands, their youngest child burning with fever.
 Gond healed the boy, then spent an hour teaching the parents how to recognize the signs of infection.
-By evening, the hollow ache in his chest had become a constant companion, but the child's laughter as he played with the other settlement children made the cost seem worthwhile.
+By evening, each breath seemed to echo in the space beneath his ribs, as if something vital had been carved away.
+The sensation pulsed with his heartbeat—not pain, but an emptiness that made him press his palm against his sternum without thinking.
+Still, the child's laughter as he played with the other settlement children made the cost seem worthwhile.

 As darkness fell and the settlement settled into its nightly routines, Gond found himself sitting by the central fire, staring into the flames.
 Silviana approached with two cups of the herbal tea she favored—something that tasted of pine needles and starlight.